 Stability and resilience: our response to COVID-19

-We understand the stress and uncertainty of the last few weeks, and continued uncertainty looking towards the next few weeks and months for the physical and economic health of our community.
+We understand the stress and continued uncertainty looking towards the next few weeks and months, for both the physical and economic health of our community.
 We know that all Canadians – everyday citizens, business owners, and our elected representatives – can meet this challenge.
 In order to ensure this, we ask policymakers to consider the following outcomes.

 Delivering on these outcomes will keep us safe, ensure our Canadian economy continues to function, and allow us to emerge from this outbreak on our front foot and ready to lead in a globalized, connected world.